DIY Chlorine-Neutralizing Swim Spray

 – cause cardiovascular disease

-I don't know about you, but after reading that list, I'm really really concerned about chlorine exposure -- more than I was before.
+After reading that list, I’m even more concerned about chlorine exposure.
 Did you have any idea it could be that problematic?

-I know for myself, I have a hard time walking by the swimming pool in a hotel.
-I just don't. want. to. be. there.
+I have a hard time walking by the swimming pool in a hotel due to the smell of the chlorine and now I guess I know why.

-We pay a little extra for the boys to have swim lessons at the pool and one of the requirements is that they must shower after leaving the pool.
-I'm glad for that, but I don't want my boys using the toxic shampoo and such that is provided, so I send them with non-toxic options.
+One of the nice things about our current home is that there’s a community pool.
+We pay a little extra for the boys to have swim lessons there and one of the requirements is that they must shower after leaving the pool.
+I’m glad about that, but I don’t want my boys using the toxic shampoo at the pool, so I send them with non-toxic options.

-However, this year I really have noticed that the chlorine smell still lingers, even after their prolific use of the natural products I send with them (I can tell by how little is left after not that many trips to the pool!).
+However, this year I have noticed that the chlorine smell still lingers, even after their prolific use of the natural products I send with them.

-Turns out that normal shampoo and other cleaning products leave behind a chlorine film.
+It turns out that normal shampoo and other cleaning products don’t wash chlorine off the skin.

-Besides the issues above with chlorine and health issues, my oldest has Asperger's Syndrome and we already know that he has detox issues, so I really don't want the extra toxic burden on his body.
-And with all of the toxins in our environment, it makes sense to additional ones as much as possible.
+Besides the issues above with chlorine and health issues, my oldest has Asperger’s Syndrome and we already know that he has detox issues, so I don’t want the extra toxic burden on his body.
+And with all of the toxins in our environment, it makes sense to avoid as many as is reasonably possible.

 Vitamin C Neutralizes Chlorine

-What Kind of Vitamin C to Use for this DIY Swim Spray?
+What Kind of Vitamin C Is Best for a Swim Spray?

-While either version of vitamin C - ascorbic acid or sodium ascorbate - will work for this after swim spray, there are several reasons why sodium ascorbate is the better choice here.
+While either version of vitamin C will work for this after swim spray, there are several reasons why sodium ascorbate is the better choice here.

-Secondly, sodium ascorbate dissolves much more readily than does ascorbic acid.
+Secondly, sodium ascorbate dissolves much more readily than ascorbic acid.

 DIY Swim Spray with beach towel and swimming googles

-This spray is great because it's very inexpensive to make.
-You can, of course buy it pre-made, but this is the easy peasiest of the easy peasiest.
+This spray is great because it’s very inexpensive to make.
+You can, of course, buy it pre-made, but this is so easy to make, why not just do it.

 And it doesn’t sting.